WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/ap-unwanted-messages.md

 that the ability to send a message from one Actor to another is an action that we can grant explicit access to similarly to the way that access is granted to an API in a computer system.
-In order to be able to send a message to the receipient, the recipient must first provide the sender with a *capability* to do so.
+In order to be able to send a message to the recipient, the recipient must first provide the sender with a *capability* to do so.
 This capability can be represented as a long randomly generated string.
 Its length and randomness make it impractical to guess and thus (in OCAP parlance) unforgeable.